Estonian Special Operations Force: Preceding units (1993-2007)

 Part of the roots of Estonian special operations forces could be traced to the long-range reconnaissance and diversion unit that was created in 1993 as part of a military intelligence department in the Estonian Defence Forces.
 The unit was originally modeled after Soviet spetsnaz groups.
 However, the attempt to form this new unit was unsuccessful and never properly materialised.
 In 1998, when the Military Intelligence Battalion was created, another attempt was made, but this too failed.

 A parallel attempt to create a special operations force was made within the Estonian Defence League in 1994.
 The new unit was named Special Operations Group (SOG).
 Andrei Ambros became the units commander.
 In 1998, SOG was transferred to the Guard Battalion but remained under the direct command of the Commander of the Estonian Defence Forces.
-In 1999, a member of SOG attempted an armed robbery using the units weapons, which led to the disbanding of the unit.
+In 1999, a member of SOG attempted an armed robbery using the unit's weapons, which led to the disbanding of the unit.
+Two previous robbery incidents were also blamed on the SOG.

 In 2002, under the structure of the Military Intelligence Battalion, the effort to create a special operations force was restarted.
 A reconnaissance team, formed from specially trained operators and named ESTHUMINT, was sent to Afghanistan in 2005.
 However, the mission was cut short in 2007 due to issues with intelligence sharing.